Free Things to Do in Orlando

 Head Out to Hontoon Island State Park

-Out of all the state parks near Orlando, Hontoon Island State Park is the most fascinating.
+Hontoon Island State Park is one of the most fascinating of all the state parks near Orlando.
 This state park is an actual island, despite being in the center of the state!
+Fun fact: You can only access this island by ferry.

 Go On a Historic Walking Tour of Downtown Orlando